craigspaeth/force-slides/outline.md

 Acquired technical debt
 Worked well enough for Firefighting

-First round of funding, rebooted tech team
+First round of funding
+Rebooted tech team
-No designer for months
+No designer
 What will make us happy and productive

 --